-There is a way to avoid including all of your other IRA’s.
-If you can roll your other IRA’s into your company retirement plan or solo 401(k) that would take them out of the equation and increase the tax-free conversion amount.
-I have rolled IRA’s into a solo 401(k) to increase the benefits of the Backdoor Roth IRA.
-Whether you want to roll it into your 401(k) or 403(b) depends on if they permit rollovers into the plan, if the plan has a robust selection of funds available, and if the fees of the plan are reasonable.
+There is a way to avoid including all of your other IRAs.
+If you can roll your other IRAs into your company retirement plan or solo 401(k), that would take them out of the equation and increase the tax-free conversion amount.
+I have rolled IRAs into a solo 401(k) to increase the benefits of the Backdoor Roth IRA.
+Whether you want to roll it into your 401(k) or 403(b) depends on if they permit rollovers into the plan, if the plan has a robust selection of funds available, and if the plan’s fees are reasonable.

 Don’t do it

-What happens if you got a hot stock tip from your brother-in-law and invested that $6,000 non-deductible contribution and it grew to $10,000 before you implemented the backdoor Roth IRA?
+What happens if you got a hot stock tip from your brother-in-law and invested that $6,000 non-deductible contribution, which grew to $10,000 before you implemented the backdoor Roth IRA?
 You’ll end up paying tax on the growth.
-Do what I do, don’t listen to your brother-in-law, when did his stock tip ever pay off.
-Wait, sorry, I meant to say that within days of the non-deductible contribution, move that baby over to the Roth.
+Do what I do, don’t listen to your brother-in-law.
+When did his stock tip ever pay off?
+Sorry, I meant to say that within days of the non-deductible contribution, move that baby over to the Roth.